xlang-foundation/xlang.datalake/README.md

 # Implementation
 - using xlang as primary coding language
-- using c++ to write libs imported into xlang to intrgrate with some kinf of parser( word, excel, pdf...)
+- using c++ to write libs imported into xlang to intrgrate with some kind of parser( word, excel, pdf...)

 **** Planning and welcome to join this project  ****